CMPM - Computational Media

 CMPM 131 User Experience for Interactive Media

 Theories and practices for approaching the design problems of interactive media holistically, beyond usability and accessibility.
 Includes hands-on learning, application of human-centered design and evaluation skills in group projects, and peer critique.
+This class is asynchronous online, with secondary sections offered as in-person meetings.

 Credits